What Values Do I Need to Purchase Contact Lenses?

-For the purchase of contact lenses, we require your current correction values.
-You will find these on your old contact lenses package.
-What's important, is that your values are not older than 1 year, since your eyesight can change in this time.
+When purchasing contact lenses, we require your current correction values.
+You will find these on your old contact lens package.
+It is important that your values are not older than 1 year, as your eyesight can change in this time.
 Please note glasses correction values and contact lenses values are different for the same correction.

 Here's how you can read your correction values:

 The sphere indicates the strength of the contact lenses.
 Before the value stands a plus if you are farsighted, or a minus if you are nearsighted.
 Please pay careful attention to the symbol when placing your order.
 Should there be no symbol, typically this indicates a plus value.

 The base curve indicates how sharply the lenses are curved.
 Typically contact lenses have a curve between 8.3 and 9.0 mm.